thomasjallerton/nimbus-framework/docs/resources/KeyValueStore.md

 A default constructor is required to instantiate the class when reading from the table (similar to deserializing JSON in jackson).

-If there is a field which does not have an @Attribute com.nimbusframework.nimbuscore.annotation then when it is read from the table it will be given its default value.
+If there is a field which does not have an @Attribute annotation then when it is read from the table it will be given its default value.

 To interact with a KeyValueStore see [Key Value Store Client](clients/KeyValueStoreClient.md)